TDHolmes/tdholmes.github.io/README.md

 ## [Pensel][Pensel Link]

-The Pensel (brush or pencil in Swedish) project is the sub-component of the Harma project that gets the user's input.
+The Pensel (meaning brush or pencil in Swedish) project is the sub-component of the Harma project that gets the user's input.
 The user holds the Pensel like it was the soldering iron and the robotic arm mimics their movement on a finer scale, as well as filtering out jitter.